Indian River County: Arts, Culture and the Great Outdoors

-Get Outdoors in Indian River County
+Get Wild in Indian River

 Set aside in 1903 by Theodore Roosevelt as the first National Wildlife Refuge in America, Pelican Island NWR offers outstanding birding along Pete's and Bird's Impoundment Trails.
 A quick walk or accessible roll up the Centennial Trail brings you to a shaded perch with a telescope for spotting brown pelicans nesting on their namesake island.

 Slip your kayak into the Indian River Lagoon for a paddle between the mangrove islands and mud flats.
 Launching from Middleton’s Fish Camp, Blue Cypress Lake offers broad waters with awe-inspiring ancient cypresses, while the St. Sebastian River is a proven favorite for manatee sightings.